 - Silicone candy molds or ice cube trays

 - Airtight plastic container

-In a mixing bowl, combine the washing soda, kosher salt, baking soda, and mix well to distribute.
-Add the lemon juice and stir well to make sure that all of the ingredients are equally moist.
+In a mixing bowl, combine the washing soda, kosher salt, and baking soda.
+Add the lemon juice, and stir well to make sure that all of the ingredients are equally moist.

-Add one tablespoon of the moist mixture to silicone candy molds (shape should fit in your dishwasher detergent cup) or ice cube trays.
+Add 1 tablespoon of the moist mixture to silicone candy molds (shape should fit in your dishwasher detergent cup) or ice cube trays.
 Allow the molded tablets to dry completely and harden.